Enriching Vermont’s Cultural and Economic Landscape by Supporting Food Entrepreneurs from the African Diaspora

 Body

 The Clemmons Family Farm is partnering with UVM Extension and UVM’s Department of Nutrition and Food Sciences to create the African Diaspora Foodways Institute.
-The Institute will focus on growing crops in the African food traditions, provide culinary education, and support a new generation of food entrepreneurs with professional training and other services.
+The Institute will focus on growing crops in the African food traditions, providing culinary education, and supporting a new generation of food entrepreneurs with professional training and other services.

-Extension staff will provide expertise in growing relevant crops, like teff.
-Extension will also support marketing and tourism promotion for the Institute as a way to help these entrepreneurs realize the potential they have to thrive in Vermont’s food tourism economy.
-UVM’s Department of Nutrition and Food Sciences will collect data to track and improve the Institute’s efforts and will create the professional development and training programs for the entrepreneurs.
+Extension staff will support marketing and tourism promotion for the Institute as a way to help these entrepreneurs realize the potential they have to thrive in Vermont’s food tourism economy.
+UVM’s Department of Nutrition and Food Sciences will assist in creating the professional development and training programs for the entrepreneurs.

 The Partnership